 The armor from seeker's will help you gank bot more safely and that means getting an advantage over your lane opponent, while it still gives you the AP to increase your burst.
 And let's be real, Ad carries are squishy and you won't need much AP to burst them down...

 The only situation where I build Zhonya's Hourglass first is when I'm facing an AD mid like Zed and he's winning against me.
-If you are losing against an AP champ you should go for Abyssal Scepter instead as it'll help you survive the respective burst damage.
+If you are losing against an AP champ you should go for Abyssal Mask instead as it'll help you survive the respective burst damage.

 After the core